In case of a fire, please call 000 (triple zero).

 Whether you live in a house, small apartment block, high-rise dwelling or in another living arrangement, there are a number of steps you can take to reduce the risk of fire to you, your family and your dwelling.
 The following information will help you improve your home’s fire safety.

-With summer approaching and more people spending time on balconies, it is critical that you understand and practice fire safety precautions in your home:
+With the warmer weather approaching and more people spending time on balconies, it is critical that you understand and practice fire safety precautions in your home:

 - Always store gas bottles outside, upright and away from sources of heat.